 In particular, the conflation of the Apostle’s early martyrdom with the traditions of the Evangelist’s exile to Patmos gave rise to the story of John’s martyrdom on Patmos in the reign of Claudius.

 Hippolytus of Rome (c.
-215) may have been originated this narrative.
+215) may have originated this narrative.

 Sources of the Claudian Tradition

-Epiphanius claimed that the Apostle John (whom he identified with John the Evangelist) was banished to Patmos during the reign of Claudius, that he prophesied before his “falling asleep,” and that after his release he composed his Gospel in old age after several years of residence in Asia.
+Epiphanius (c.
+315-403) claimed that the Apostle John (whom he identified with John the Evangelist) was banished to Patmos during the reign of Claudius:

-It is generally accepted that Epiphanius was drawing from Hippolytus of Rome for his account.
+It is generally accepted that Epiphanius was drawing from Hippolytus of Rome (c.
+200) for his account.

-Argument: Epiphanius conflated the Hippolytan source which placed John’s death in Patmos with a source (i.e. Irenaeus) that placed the Evangelist’s old age in Ephesus.
+The chapter argues that Epiphanius conflated a Hippolytan source which placed John’s death in Patmos with a source (i.e. Irenaeus) that placed the Evangelist’s old age in Ephesus.

 The Muratorian Canon